0xAX/linux-insides/Booting/linux-bootstrap-1.md

 which is `65520` bytes past the first megabyte.
 Since only one megabyte is accessible in real mode, `0x10ffef` becomes `0x00ffef` with the [A20 line](https://en.wikipedia.org/wiki/A20_line) disabled.

-Ok, now we know a little bit about real mode and memory addressing in this mode.
+Ok, now we know a little bit about real mode and its memory addressing.
 Let's get back to discussing register values after reset.

-The `CS` register consists of two parts: the visible segment selector, and the hidden base address.
-While the base address is normally formed by multiplying the segment selector value by 16, during a hardware reset the segment selector in the CS register is loaded with `0xf000` and the base address is loaded with `0xffff0000`; the processor uses this special base address until `CS` is changed.
+The `CS` register consists of two parts: the visible segment selector and the hidden base address.
+While the base address is normally formed by multiplying the segment selector value by 16, during a hardware reset the segment selector in the CS register is loaded with `0xf000` and the base address is loaded with `0xffff0000`.
+The processor uses this special base address until `CS` changes.

 The starting address is formed by adding the base address to the value in the EIP register: